beyondstorage/beyond-ctl/docs/rfcs/7-add-profile-support.md

 The field `Version` used to keep config compatible, and will return an error if config struct changed and cannot ensure compatibility.

-The field `Identities` contains key to connection string as a map.
+The field `Profiles` contains key to connection string as a map.

 We will save config as toml format into local file.